yogeskumar/cleaning-service-booking/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies mentioned in the Requirements section.
-3. Make sure you have the `cleaning_service.db` database file with the necessary tables (Cleaners, Customers, Bookings) set up for storing user and booking data.
+3. Make sure you have the `book_cleaning_service.db` database file with the necessary tables (Cleaners, Customers, Bookings) set up for storing user and booking data.
+This file will be auto generated once you run the code
-4. Run the main application file `cleaning_service_app.py` using Python.
+4. Run the main application file `app.py` using Python.
 5. The application window will open, allowing you to use the cleaning service booking system.

 ## Database Schema

 The database used for this project contains the following tables:

-- Cleaners: Stores information about registered cleaners, including their ID, name, and phone number.
 - Customers: Stores information about registered customers, including their ID, name, and phone number.
 - Bookings: Stores the booking details, including the customer ID, cleaner ID, and the date and time of the cleaning service.